 Canon matters.
-Even if it is a made up history.
-What happens when you mess with canon in a way that rewrites the history is people get upset, plan and simple.
+Even if it is a made-up history.
+What happens when you mess with canon in a way that rewrites the history is people get upset, plain and simple.
 It sends a message to fans of TOS that your TOS doesn’t matter, only our reinterpretation of it does.

 ST:TNG did an outstanding episode that included Scotty and the bridge of the original Enterprise in Season 6 Episode 4 “Relics”.

 DS9 Season 5 Episode 6: “Trials and Tribble-ations” literally inserted some cast members into footage of TOS episode “The Trouble with Tribbles” and it was handled with great care and was a joy to watch.

 I don’t know why the part of the human psyche that deals with established history gets all upset at the notion of changing that history, but it is an extremely powerful force in most people.
 Our memories mean something to us.
 It could be said that we are our memories.
 When someone comes along and says “Hey all that stuff you remember about that thing is all wrong and here is my interpretation of how it really happened and you must accept it.”
 That is a nonstarter.
 People don’t work that way.
 This is the reason why most if not all reboots fail.